100Shapes/100Shapes.com-Beryllium/_projects/BBC-Symphinity.md

 ---
-promo_title: BBC Symphinity promo title also quite long
+promo_title: Discover the world of classical music and its history at the BBC
 promo_image: placeholder.jpg
-title: BBC Symphinity title
+title: Discover the world of classical music and its history at the BBC
-subtitle: Some subtitle for Symphinity here
+subtitle: Repurposing existing radio content into a brand new format in order to engage more Radio fans
 featured: false
 images:
   - placeholder.jpg